Giant St. John's Wort

 Cultivation: The preference is full sun to light shade and moist conditions.
 This wildflower adapts to different kinds of soil, including loam, clay-loam, and rocky soil.
 It is robust and easy to grow.

-Range & Habitat: Giant St. John's Wort is occasional in northern and west-central Illinois; it is rare or absent elsewhere in the state.
+Range & Habitat: The native Giant St. John's Wort is occasional in northern and west-central Illinois; it is rare or absent elsewhere in the state.
 Illinois lies along the southern range limit of this species in North America; it also occurs in Eurasia.
 Habitats are rather variable, but they include woodland openings, wooded slopes, banks of rivers and streams, moist thickets and meadows, river-bottom prairies, and fens.
 This species is usually found in high quality habitats.
 It is sometimes cultivated in gardens.

 Faunal Associations: The flowers are pollinated primarily by bumblebees, which collect pollen.
 Smaller bees and other insects may visit the flowers as well, but they are less effective pollinators.
 Only pollen is available as a reward to floral visitors.
 Some insects feed on the leaves, flowers, and other parts of this and other Hypericum spp.
 (St. John's Wort species).
 These include the caterpillars of the moths Eupithecia miserulata (Common Pug), Melanchra assimilis (Black Arches), Synchlora aerata (Wavy-Lined Emerald), Hyppa xylinodes (Common Hyppa), Nedra ramosula (Gray Half-Spot), and Agonopterix hyperella (Oecophorid Moth sp.).
 The caterpillars of the butterfly Strymon melinus (Gray Hairstreak) feed on the developing capsules and seeds.
 Other insects that feed on Hypericum spp. include the aphid Brachysiphum hyperici, and the leaf beetles Pachybrachis relictus and Paria sellata.
 The foliage is somewhat toxic to mammalian herbivores and usually avoided because it can cause irritation of the gastrointestinal tract.
 The foliage can also cause a harmful reaction to sunlight in light-skinned animals (e.g., pigs), causing irritation of the skin.